Downpayment Assistance Loan Program (DALP)

 - Loan Signing: No power of attorney is allowed.
 All applicants must be physically present to sign loan documents.

-- Closing Costs: DALP funds may be used to cover customary, non-recurring closing costs up to 2% of the purchase price or appraised value, whichever is less.
+- Closing Costs: DALP funds may be used to cover customary, non-recurring closing costs up to 2% if there is a mimimum down payment of 5% of the purchase price or appraised value, whichever is less.

 - The appreciation is calculated by subtracting the original sales price from the current sales price or the current appraised market value.
 The share of appreciation is computed as a ratio of the City loan amount to the purchase price.